spacetelescope/jwst/README.md

 Note that these environment files are delivered as Conda YAMLs.
 To install one, you will need to have `conda`, `mamba`, or `micromamba` installed on your computer.

-The [Software vs DMS build version map](#software-vs-dms-build-version-map), shown below, displays the `jwst` version for each DMS build.
+See the [DMS Operational Build Versions](#dms-operational-build-versions) table for the version of the pipeline corresponding to each DMS operational build.
 For example, use `jwst==1.17.1` for DMS build **11.2**.
 Also note that Linux and macOS systems require different snapshot files:
 ```shell